 Humanity is unique, at least for now, in having developed knowledge (in a way that I make more precise in this book).
 Knowledge in turn has allowed us to create increasingly powerful technology.
-The effect of technological advances is that they broaden the space of the possible for humanity.
+The effect of technological advancement is that it broadens the space of the possible for humanity:

-- With artificial intelligence we can build self driving cars.
-But we can also more effectively manipulate people.
+- With artificial intelligence we can build self-driving cars, but we can also automate jobs that leave people out of work

 And yet there is something special about our moment in time.

-We are experiencing a non-linearity which renders many of the existing predictions about society based on extrapolation useless.
-The space of the possible is expanding rapidly due to the extraordinary power of digital technologies which deliver the universality of computation at zero marginal cost.
-I explain this particular power of digital technology in the first chapter.
+We are experiencing a technological non-linearity, which renders many of the existing predictions about society based on extrapolation useless.
+The realm of possibility for mankind is expanding rapidly due to the extraordinary power of digital technologies, which deliver universality of computation at zero marginal cost—detailed in the next section.

-Imagine foragers trying to predict what society would look like in the agrarian age.
-Cities, rulers, armies all would have come as a surprise.
-Similarly much of what we have today, from modern medicine to computer technology would look like magic from the perspective of most people from as recently as the mid-1900s.
-Not just the existence of handheld mobile phones would have been hard to foresee but even more so their widespread availability and affordability.
+Imagine foragers trying to predict what society would look like in the Agrarian Age.
+Cities, rulers and armies all would have come as a surprise.
+Similarly, much of what we have today—from modern medicine to computer technology—would look like magic from the perspective of most people from as recently as the mid-1900s.
+Not just the existence of handheld mobile phones would have been hard to foresee, but even more so their widespread availability and affordability.

 World After Capital has two goals.
-The first goal is to establish that we are in fact experiencing a third such non-linearity.
-The key argument will be that each prior time the space of the possible grew rapidly, the binding scarcity constraint for humanity shifted.
-The invention of agriculture shifted scarcity from food to land.
-Industrialization in turn shifted scarcity from land to capital.
+The first goal is to establish that we are, in fact, experiencing a third such non-linearity.
+The key argument is that each prior time the realm of possibility grew so rapidly, the binding scarcity constraint for humanity shifted.
+Specifically, the invention of agriculture shifted scarcity from food to land.
+Industrialization, in turn, shifted scarcity from land to capital.
 Now digital technologies are shifting scarcity from capital to attention.
-Scarcity here refers to humanity's ability to meet everyone's basic needs.
+Scarcity, here, refers to humanity's ability to meet everyone's basic needs.

-The second goal is to propose an approach for facilitating the transition from an industrial society (scarce capital) to a knowledge society (scarce attention).
-Getting this right is critical for humanity as the two previous shifts were marked by massive turmoil and upheaval, including two World Wars in the transition from the agrarian age to the industrial age.
-Already we are seeing signs of increasing conflict within societies and between beliefs across the world.
+The second goal is to propose an approach for overcoming the limits of existing capitalism and facilitating the smooth transition from an industrial society (scarce capital) to a knowledge society (scarce attention).
+Getting this right is critical for humanity, as the two previous shifts were marked by massive turmoil and upheaval—including two World Wars in the transition from the Agrarian Age to the Industrial Age.
+Already, we are seeing signs of increasing conflict within societies and among belief systems across the world.

-So how should we deal with this third transformation?
-What can we do now if, as I claim, we can't make good predictions?
+So, how should we deal with this third transformation?
+What action can we as a society possibly take if, as I claim, we can't make good predictions about the future?

 - instituting a basic income (economic freedom)

-- investing in internet access, rolling back intellectual property rights, and rethinking personal privacy (informational freedom) and
+- investing in Internet access, rolling back intellectual property rights, and rethinking personal privacy (informational freedom)

 - practicing and encouraging self-regulation (psychological freedom).

-At the same time we need to double down on a set of values that allows increasingly free individuals to peacefully co-exist and for humanity to progress, including critical inquiry, democracy and responsibility.
+At the same time, we need to double down on a set of values, including critical inquiry, democracy and responsibility, that allows increasingly free individuals to peacefully co-exist and for humanity to progress.

-World After Capital argues for increased freedoms rooted in humanism as the way to transition from the Industrial Age to the Knowledge Age.
+World After Capital argues for increased freedoms, rooted in humanism, as the way to transition from the Industrial Age to the Knowledge Age.
 I am profoundly optimistic about the ultimate potential for human progress.
-I am, however, quite pessimistic about how we will get there as we currently seem intent on clinging on to the Industrial Age at all cost.
-My hope then is that I can help in some small way to move us forward.
+I am, however, quite pessimistic about how we will get there as we currently seem intent on clinging to the Industrial Age at all cost.
+My hope, then, is that I can help in some small way to move us forward.